jorgemir/gatsby-starter-netlify-cms/src/pages/about/index.md

 ### I'm a home brewer

 I'm a <a href="https://www.instagram.com/mirbrewing/">home brewer</a>.
-It's a fun hobby and tastes great most of the time.
+It's a fun hobby and once it hits your lips, it's so good.

 ### I'm a dad

-I'm a dad and I have a super cool wife. _She keeps it pumping straight to my heart._ We're raising three lovely kids.
+I'm a dad and I have a rad wife. _She keeps it pumping straight to my heart._ Yeah just like the song.

+We're raising three lovely kids.

-Leave me alone unless you have something good to say.
+Hit me up if you have something to say. first and last name @ gmail